 Conclusion: If your Windows host file is neat and clean and no exception list is defined, move on to the next step.
-However, if you see the same website listed at the bottom of Windows host file, delete the lines, save the file and you are done!
+However, if you see the same website listed at the bottom of the Windows host file, delete the lines, save the file, and you are done!

-Go to your browser’s settings panel and complete delete your browsing history and cache.
-Here is how you do it in Google Chrome, Mozilla Firefox and Internet Explorer.
-Also remember to delete all temporary internet files using a system maintenance utility such as Auslogics BoostSpeed, Ccleaner, Tuneup utilities and so on.
+Go to your browser’s settings panel and completely delete your browsing history and cache.
+Here is how you do it in Google Chrome, Mozilla Firefox, and Internet Explorer.
+Also remember to delete all temporary internet files using a system maintenance utility such as Auslogics BoostSpeed, Ccleaner, Tuneup utilities, and so on.

-Did you or another user of your system intentionally configured Windows firewall and blocked access to specific websites e.g YouTube, Facebook or Google News?
-Try turning off the default Firewall service of Windows from control panel,uninstalling third party Firewall software and check whether the problem persists or not.
+Did you or another user of your system intentionally configured Windows firewall and blocked access to specific websites e.g YouTube, Facebook, or Google News?
+Try turning off the default Firewall service of Windows from the control panel, uninstalling third-party Firewall software, and check whether the problem persists or not.

-Did you by any chance activated the parental control feature of Windows 7?
+Did you by any chance activate the parental control feature of Windows 7?

 If you have recently switched from Open DNS or Google’s public DNS server to a DNS server provided by your Internet service provider, flushing the DNS cache might just help.

-8. Switch to Google public DNS or Open DNS
+9. Switch to Google Public DNS Or Open DNS

 It is very much possible that the default DNS server of your ISP is having problems retrieving specific websites, so you can try using Google’s public DNS or Open DNS as an alternative and check whether you can access the website which never loads.
 Related reading: Solving 500 website not available error using Google’s Public DNS